GeodSoft logo GeodSoft

 Maximum Character Occurrences

 Sets an upper limit on how many times a single character can appear in a password.
 If the number is 1 or more it's treated as a count of how many times any single character may appear in a password.
-If it's less than 1, then the character cannot comprise a larger portion of the password than the value.
-The default is .4 which allows any single character to be up to but no more than 40% of the characters in a password.
-This is 2 in a six character password, 3 in seven, eight and nine character passwords and 4 in ten, eleven and twelve character passwords.
+If it's less than 1, then the character cannot comprise a larger portion of the password than the percent represented by the entered value.
+The default is 0.8 for 15 character passwords which allows any single character to be up to but no more than 80% of the characters in a password.
+0.4 is suggested for 6 characher passwords, which is 2 in a six character password, 3 in seven, eight and nine character passwords and 4 in ten, and eleven character passwords.
+0.5 is suggested for 12 to 14 character passwords.
+A 0 disables this check.

 Maximum Sequence Characters

-Sets an upper limit on how many characters from the ASCII collating series (letters, numbers, etc. where numbers precede letters and upper case letters come before lower case) or keyboard sequences.
-The default is 2.
-Sequences are in either direction so "345" is a sequence as is "dcb" both of which would be disallowed by the default.
+Sets an upper limit on how many consecutive characters from the ASCII collating series or keyboard sequences are allowed.
+Sequences are in either direction so "345" is a sequence as is "cba".
 Keyboard sequences are physical keys regardless of shift state so "6&8" is a sequence as is ">,M" and "*&6".
 The maximum sequence characters also applies to alternate character sequences so that "*j1a2c3K?" would be disallowed as would "1b^o5a$T!" ("^5$" is a reverse alternate character keyboard sequence).
-Increasing this to 3 would not be unreasonable.
-Because of the many combinations of ASCII and keyboard sequences, reducing this to 1 is probably not practical.
+This can also be less than 1, in which case it is the integer portion, obtained by multiplying the password length by this number.

 Maximum Repeat Characters

 Sets an upper limit as to how many times the same character may repeat without a different intervening character.
-The default is 2 so that "aaa" or "333" would not be allowed in any password.
 A 1 disallows repeated characters.
 A 0 has the effect of disabling repeat checking.

 Maximum 2 Character Pattern Repeats

 Sets an upper limit on how many times the same two consecutive characters can appear in a password; this applies to any and all characters regardless of where they appear in the ASCII collating sequence or the keyboard.
-The default is 2. "d*aP@d*1?" would be allowed but not "d*Ad*@1d*?".
+I this were set to 2 "d*aP@d*1?" would be allowed but not "d*Ad*@1d*?".

 Do Not Allow All Digits